jongiddy/r-library-doc/base/complex.md

 base::**complex**(***argument***: Numeric)

-If `length.out` is not provided, set to the length of the longest supplied `modulus` or `argument` vectors.
+If `length.out` is not supplied, set to the length of the longest supplied `modulus` or `argument` vectors.

-If `modulus` is not provided, set to 1.
+If `modulus` is not supplied, set to 1.

-If `argument` is not provided, set to 0.
+If `argument` is not supplied, set to 0.

 The `argument` parameter is an angle, measured in radians.